coranmiel/ML-pet-projects/README.md

 # Machine Learning Pet Projects

-This repository is dedicated to exploring the field of Machine Learning.
-This page will serve as a collection of my pet projects (playing around :)), showcasing the concepts I've learned along the way.
+My repository is dedicated to exploring the field of Machine Learning.
+My page will serve as a collection of my pet projects (playing around :)), showcasing the concepts I've learned along the way.

 One day there'll be a lot of projects, but for now...